beeldengeluid/dane-video-segmentation-worker/README.md

 # dane-video-segmentation-worker

-Running hecate to detect shots and keyframes.
+Running Scenedetect to detect shots and select keyframes.
 Including code for extracting keyframes,  extracting audio, and generating spectrograms.

 ## Installation

-First, install Hecate following the instructions in https://github.com/yahoo/hecate.

-Then:
+Use Poetry to install this project into a virtualenv.

 ```sh
 poetry install